Wish You Were Here (1987 film): Plot

 In the early 1950s, sixteen-year-old Lynda Mansell lives in a small English seaside town with her widowed father Hubert and younger sister, Margaret.
-Feisty, outspoken, and precocious, Lynda likes to shock other people with her histrionic behavior (such as bicycling at the boardwalk with her skirt hiked up, inviting young men to compare her legs to Betty Grable's) and vulgar speech (her favorite insult is "Up yer bum").
-Lynda works at a variety of places, including a bus garage and a fish and chip shop, but her rebellious nature often ends in her losing the job.
-Hubert, whom Lynda has an adversarial relationship with, unsuccessfully tries to correct Lynda's behavior by taking her to a psychiatrist.
+Feisty, outspoken, and bawdy, Lynda likes to shock other people with her histrionic behaviour (bicycling on the promenade with her skirt hiked up, inviting young men to compare her legs to Betty Grable's) and vulgar speech (her favourite insults are "Up yer bum" and "Cock Off") which alienate her from her peers and her sister.
+Her father, Hubert, has his own barber shop and finds her employment at a variety of places, including a ladies' hair salon, a bus depot, and a fish and chip van, but her behaviour always loses her the job.
+Hubert, with whom Lynda has an adversarial relationship, unsuccessfully tries to correct Lynda's behaviour by taking her to a psychiatrist.
 Flashbacks reveal Lynda was close with her late mother.

-Lynda returns the affections of a couple of male suitors, but the dates she goes on with them are unsatisfying.
-Eric, a bookie and one of Hubert's middle-aged friends, takes an interest in Lynda.
-Lynda initially refuses Eric's advances, but as her relationship with her father grows increasingly strained, Lynda begins sleeping with Eric.
-When Hubert finds out who she is with, he tells Lynda how ashamed he is of her, and how her mother would be as well if she were alive.
+Lynda returns the attentions of Brian, a boy she encounters on the promenade, and Dave, a young bus conductor to whom she loses her virginity, but she tires of Brian's immaturity, and her father warns off Dave, unbeknownst to Lynda.
+Meanwhile, Eric, an illegal back-street bookie and a middle-aged acquaintance of Hubert's, takes an interest in Lynda.
+She initially refuses Eric's crude advances, but as her relationship with her father grows increasingly strained, Lynda begins sleeping with Eric.
+When Hubert finds out, he tells Lynda how ashamed he is of her, and how her mother would be too if she were alive.